 There are certain projects a business has to undertake when it’s just starting out.
 Many of these are some of the organisation’s most important operational tools.
 Take the website for instance; and now, having an AppStore presence is often just as important.
 Data architecture is also key.
 The company needs tools to harvest, organise, and analyse data mined from marketing efforts or any other source.

 Although these tools need maintenance, the lion’s share of the work is done at the outset.
 This is one of the areas within which freelancers are most useful.
 As the project has a finite timeline and deliverables, it makes a lot of sense to hire short-term contractors.
 Then, if the relationship is productive, you can re-engage later down the line.
 It gives you access to top talent with no risky commitments.

 For certain objectives or deliverables, particularly of the technical variety, Scrum or Agile professionals can maximise the efficacy of the project.
 Project managers, Scrum masters and product owners can streamline the process, enhance communication, and ultimately, improve the outcome.

 For example, a product owner creates accountability, as they are solely responsible for the product that results from the Scrum team’s work.
 Much of their work hinges on communication; they will ensure goals are clear, communicated, and that the workload is organised and transparent.

-Source the right talent
+Source the right talent to bootstrap a startup

 As an experienced group of freelances, Outvise recognised this issue.
 That’s why they founded a platform specifically for digital and TMT professionals, so big corporates and startups alike could quickly access the certified expertise they needed.
 The result was all the benefits of the freelance world, with none of the hassles.
 Explore the portfolio of experts here.